capnnemo2/capnnemo2/README.md

 ---

 - 🔭  _Currently working on:_ a tool to create [crossword puzzles](https://github.com/TopSecretShh/x-word), a new portfolio site, and an e-commerce store.
-- 🌱  _Currently learning:_ React hooks, Gatsby, Shopify, WordPress.
+- 🌱  _Currently learning:_ React hooks, Gatsby, Shopify, WordPress, TypeScript.
 - 💬  _Ask me about:_ octopus!
 Their brains aren't where you would think and they have more hearts than elephants have ears.
 - ⚡ _Fun fact:_ As if the wild-but-true octopus facts aren't enough: while humans have three photoreceptors (and see three primary colors), mantis shrimp have between 12 and 16 photoreceptors and can also see ultraviolet light!